PunchThrough/bean-docs/src/projects/starter-kit-messenger.md

     buttonDownTime = millis();
     }

-  // reset the counter if pressed over 10 times. if(buttonPushCounter > 10) {
+  // reset the counter if pressed over 10 times if(buttonPushCounter > 10) {
     buttonPushCounter = 0;
     }